 Your pricing guide should be branded and showcase your unique business.
 This can easily be a pre-made PDF you send over, complete with your different packages and service offerings, a little about you and your team, a few photos of your best work and even a couple testimonials sprinkled in.

 This may be one of the first impressions a potential client has of your brand, so you’ll want to be sure it represents your business well and showcases what you have to offer.
 There is no reason to make this every time – have one made and ready to go!

 09. Welcome Guide

 When a couple books you, what is the next step?
 Having a welcome guide not only introduces your couples to your business, but can also answer any FAQ they have, and outline what they can expect next.

 While emails are often the preferred method of communication, things can get lost easily!
-So I suggest having a pre-made questionnaire ready to send to gather important details.
+So a great option is to have a pre-made questionnaire ready to send to gather important details.
 One can be a Welcome Questionnaire, where you gather information about the couple, how they met, and their vision for the wedding.
-I use Honeybook for my Questionnaires since you can easily make templates that you send, and gather all the information in one spot!
+Another great feature of Honeybook is their questionnaires – you can easily make templates that you send, and gather all the information in one spot!

 11. Preferred Vendor List

 Whether you do full planning, partial planning or wedding management, you should have a preferred vendor list so you can quickly and easily refer your favorite vendors!
 You can have lists with your favorite venues, photographers, florists, bridal shops, and more.